KirbyTheBurger/Forge/README.md

 This produces the tokens `(`, `1`, `)` and `(1)`.

 # Built in logic
-As you might know, you can't create anything with absolutely nothing (except if you believe in evolution).
+As you might know, you can't create anything from absolutely nothing (except if you're an atheist).
 Because of this, Forge comes with a few minimal built in things that allow anything to be created.

 ## Numbers and bitwise operations
 To make manipulating data possible, numbers and bitwise operations are one of the minimal functionalities of Forge.
 The following bitwise operations are available: